-In my last post I mentioned the topic of main interest to the people attending my talks revolved around the subject of preparing our children to be responsible custodians of the family wealth.
+One of the topics that draws much interest is the subject of preparing our children to be responsible custodians of the family wealth.

 Although there are key principles that parents have to distill/instill within their children that are universal to all families, there are those aspects that are unique to each family and cannot be approached through a ‘mass production program’, but should rather be tailored to the specific needs of each family…